Jezuit/Portfolio/Notes/Zoneminder/Zoneminder.md

     ~$ sudo mariadb

-13. Created the database and user with the password “mbpadmin”
+13. Created the database and user with the password

     CREATE DATABASE zm;
-    GRANT ALL PRIVILEGES ON zm.\* TO 'zmuser'@'localhost' IDENTIFIED BY 'mbpadmin';
+    GRANT ALL PRIVILEGES ON zm.\* TO 'zmuser'@'localhost' IDENTIFIED BY 'password';
     FLUSH PRIVILEGES;
     EXIT;